 3. Grant and Lee served in the army during the Mexican War.
-Lee was the chief of staff for General Winfield Scott, while Grant served under General Zachary Scott.
+Lee was the chief of staff for General Winfield Scott, while Grant served as a regimental quartermaster under General Zachary Taylor.
 Both men received high marks from their superiors.

 4. Grant and Lee met twice at the end of the Civil War.
 After their famous meeting at Appomattox Courthouse on April 9, 1865, Grant rode out to the Confederate Army the next day, accompanied by a few men, to seek out Lee.
 The men discussed military matters, and Grant asked Lee to ask all the Confederate armies to lay down their arms.
 Lee deferred, saying that was a matter for President Lincoln to address.

 5. Grant wasn’t a fan of President Andrew Johnson.
 As a general, Grant was close to President Lincoln.
 But when Johnson, a former Democrat, became President after Lincoln’s death, the two men eventually became opponents.
 While Grant was a former Democrat himself, he became aligned with the Radical Republicans.

 6. Grant was the youngest president elected at the time.
 The former general was 46 years old and never held elected office when he took office in 1869.
 His inexperience would be a factor in a tumultuous eight-year term amid Reconstruction.